 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-Options exist to ship by air or by sea, as Angola shares a large maritime border along the Atlantic Ocean.
-Sending items by sea is generally cheaper, but takes longer and is plagued by port inefficiencies.
-As a country that relies heavily on the import of goods, congestion, constraints caused by processing and paperwork and delays in clearance cripple port terminal management.
+While sending items to Angola by sea is much cheaper than air freight, it takes longer and expats will have to contend with port inefficiencies.
+As a country that relies heavily on the import of goods, problems such as congestion, constraints caused by processing and paperwork, and delays in clearance plague Angola's port terminal management.

-Often times, container ships will have arrived but are not given permission to dock for weeks on end.
-Furthermore, once goods are offloaded, expats may find large gaps in time go by before items are cleared for release – during which huge storage costs can amount and damage may occur.
+Oftentimes, container ships will have arrived but are not given permission to dock for weeks on end.
+And, once goods are offloaded, expats may find there are long delays before items are cleared for release – during which huge storage costs can amount and damage may occur.